gt-rail-internal/rerail_stretchit_segmentation/README.md

   ```
   rosrun segmentation obj_client.py _object:='OBJ_NAME'
   ```
+### 'segmentation/scripts/segmentation_node.py'
+- This node combines the segmentation results from DETIC with returned segmented object from RAIL segmentation to return a point cloud for the object of interest.

+### 'segmentation/scripts/segmentation_node_pure_DETIC.py'
+- This node converts the segmentaiton mask from DETIC to the point cloud of the object of interest.

 ## TODO
 -Convert masks to point clouds for determining grasp pose.
 - Try out segment-anything instead of Detic